SynBioDex/SBOL-visual/SEPs/SEP_V017.md

 Examples will be updated to match new glyphs for this SEP.
 One set of possible updates:

-* Protein bound with small molecule (stretchable hexagon version):
+* Protein bound with small molecule (stretchable hexagon version of simple chemical):

   ![glyph specification](https://raw.githubusercontent.com/SynBioDex/SBOL-visual/7371b94/Glyphs/FunctionalComponents/complex/complex-ps-specification.png)